apache/incubator-devlake-website/docs/GettingStarted/TemporalSetup.md

 ### How to setup

-1. Clone and fire up  [temporalio](https://temporal.io/) services
+1. Clone and fire up the [temporalio](https://temporal.io/) services
-2. Clone this repo, and fire up DevLake with command `docker-compose -f docker-compose-temporal.yml up -d`
+2. Clone this repo, and fire up DevLake with command `docker-compose -f deployment/temporal/docker-compose-temporal.yml up -d`